 Am I suited to be a TA?

-A patient nature and an ability to communicate clearly are two essential characteristics of a TA, as is being a team player.
-If you're the type of person others turn to for advice or information, then you likely already have these aspects as natural components of your personality.
+A patient nature and an ability to communicate are two essential characteristics of a TA, as is being a team player.
+If you're the type of person others turn to for advice or information, you likely already have these aspects as natural components of your personality.

 Is being a TA hard?